 Do you want social media to be a part of your school and work?
 An escape?
 Would you prefer to avoid it altogether or just at certain times?

 Be honest about how you really use social media and how that engagement makes you feel.
 Determine whether social media is your source of news or an escape valve, who it is you follow personally and professionally, and how often you check the various platforms you’re on.

-Taking a social media break, or just being proactive about making meaningful rather than passively scrolling through it, can go far in making you feel more calm and positive.
+Taking a social media break, or just being proactive about making it meaningful rather than passively scrolling through it, can go far in making you feel more calm and positive.

 Want to stay involved and engaged with your community and activism?
 Want to escape into beautiful travel photos or read a few lines of poetry to retreat from the constant barrage of bad news?
 You can set up your accounts to enable this.
 (Yes, it’s definitely okay to take a break.)

 Curate who you follow, cultivate different accounts, or try suspending a few or all of your accounts for a while to see how taking a breather from your digital life feels.

 Answering the same questions over and over again—from students, colleagues, or even your mentors—can quickly feel daunting and overwhelming.
 Thinking about digital (and analog) ways to streamline responses can be a vital way to protect your time and energy.

 For example, your syllabus should clearly lay out the ground rules and expectations for your class, so you can point students to it when necessary.
 Automated emails signal when you’re away and how long it will take you to respond to requests.
 A personal academic website describing your research can be a helpful place to direct first inquiries about your work.

 Approach office hours with this strategy as well—when students sign up to talk to you at exam time, for example, offer them the opportunity for a group Q&A so you aren’t forced to answer the same question over and over again in individual sessions (this works great for online office hours in particular).